PUBLICATIONS

 Helena and her two dads reflect about a horrific bullying experience that Helena had at the end of seventh grade.
 The two dads help Helena negotiate hard conversations about repair and apology.
 The blog was written by invitation of the School Crisis Recovery and Renewal Project.
 It can be read here.

 Helena continues her work with the Feminist Majority Foundation’s Girls Learn International.
-After a year of serving as one of the Blog Team Members, Helena has been elevated to a leadership position as Senior Blog Team Writer.
-She will be responsible for leading the Blog Team this year, training them on writing, editing their blog posts, and overall management of this global team.
+After a year of serving as one of the Blog Team Members, Helena has been elevated to a leadership position as Senior Blog Team Writer/Leader.
+She is responsible for leading the Blog Team this year, training them on writing, editing their blog posts, and overall management of this global team.
 So far in 2023, Helena has published the following blogs for The Feminist Focus:

 Dr. Jen Stacy and Dr. Yesenia Fernández, founders and editors of In Dialogue/En Diálogo contacted Helena and commissioned her to create original art for this new academic journal.
 They had seen Helena’s art in some family social media posts and loved it and wanted their new journal to have youth presence.
 Artist-Activist Helena pulled all of the stops out for the commission, creating a robust 53-page portfolio, multiple cover ideas, individual art transparencies, and three custom Helenatica fonts.

-The Editors at New Moon Girls Magazine asked Helena if she had a piece of original art that she might want to submit with her article on Styles4Kidz.
+The Editors at New Moon Girl Magazine asked Helena if she had a piece of original art that she might want to submit with her article on Styles4Kidz.
 Helena is especially fond of self-portraiture and wanted to include her 5th-grade self-portrait.
 She was excited to have a piece of art published in the magazine.
-Read – and see – more about Helena’s love of self-portraiture here
+Read – and see – more about Helena’s love of self-portraiture here.

 Helena is an anti-bullying activist because of her own bullying experiences during her K-8 experience.
 She comes of age in this school project and lovingly names bullying as a critical issue to her own classmates in this 6th-grade video project.
 View it here.
 The Trevor Project wrote Helena and said, “On behalf of Team Trevor, we want to thank you for your hard work and activism – we appreciate you and we love this PSA!
 Tremendous work!”
 And Sameer Hinduja, the Co-Director of the Cyberbullying Research Center, wrote to Helena saying, “I honestly thought your PSA was great.
 I’m really proud of you, and I’d say your video seemed like it was made by someone much older (that’s a compliment!).
 Extremely well done and you talked about a lot of important issues, and I liked the ‘call to action’ to viewers so they could learn more and do more.
 Way to go!”